Ghostbusters II: Writing

 The river of slime was conceived early in their collaboration.
-Ramis wanted the slime beneath New York to present a moral issue caused by the build-up of negative human emotions in large cities; he considered it a metaphor for urban decay and a call to deliver a human solution, though he said this was buried deeply in the script.
+Ramis wanted the slime beneath New York to present a moral issue caused by the buildup of negative human emotions in large cities; he considered it a metaphor for urban decay and a call to deliver a human solution, though he said this was buried deeply in the script.
 The pair wanted negative emotions to have consequences and found humor in New York City having to be nice or face destruction, though at this point they did not know what form that destruction would take.
 Ramis said: "Comedically, it suggested, what if everyone in New York City had to be nice for forty-eight hours?"
 Aykroyd said they wanted to show negativity has to go somewhere, potentially into the person the emotion is directed towards.
 He felt this made the film more grounded compared with dealings with gods.
 He said: "Cities everywhere are dangerous.
 Life has become cheap.
 You can go to ... see a movie and get machine-gunned on the street".
 The story evolved far from Ramis' and Aykroyd's efforts but retained the core notion of emotions and their impact.
 By May 1987, Aykroyd and Ramis had been working for over a year, and had completed the screenplay by March 1988.

 In the years since the release of the more adult-oriented Ghostbusters, its animated spin-off television series The Real Ghostbusters had become popular with its target child audience.
 The team was tasked with balancing the needs of Ghostbusters fans and those of the cartoon's audience.
 According to Medjuck, the cartoon's success was influential in the return of Slimer for the sequel, and they aimed to avoid contradicting the cartoon where possible; he said although the Ghostbusters have been out of work for five years, they had to act as though the cartoon's events took place after the film.